top of page

 3. What health concerns do they have?
 What health issues are anticipated?

-4. As your parents or loved one age age, will they likely require caregivers?
-Do they have any Life Insurance or Long Term Care Insurance that can assist them later if necessary?
+4. As your parents or loved ones age, will they likely require caregivers?
+Do they have any Life or Long-Term Care Insurance that could assist them later, if necessary?

-5. Will they have solid insurance if they have cancer or diabetes or are hospitalized?
+5. Will they have solid insurance if they have cancer, diabetes, or are hospitalized?
 Not all Medicare Plans are created equal, so this is another good reason to schedule a call with a local, independent Medicare Broker.

 6. Do they have proper drug coverage?
-The right drug plan is very important.
-Prescription drugs can be very expensive.
-Remember, they can change plans every year if necessary at no cost, but; you can only do this at certain times of the year.
+The right drug plan is essential.
+Prescription drugs can be costly.
+Remember, they can change plans every year at no cost if necessary, but you can only do this at certain times of the year.

-7. Can they see any doctor that accepts Medicare (with Original Medicare Parts A & B and/or Medigap) or are they limited to in-network health providers?
-If they have a Medicare Advantage Plan (Medicare Part C) they will have to see only physicians and go to hospitals and clinics that are in their particular plan network.
+7. Can they see any doctor who accepts Medicare (with Original Medicare Parts A & B and/or Medigap), or are they limited to in-network providers?
+If they have a Medicare Advantage Plan (Medicare Part C), they must see only physicians and go to hospitals and clinics in their plan's network.

-8. Do they already have a long-term relationship with a physician and does the physician participate in their plan?
-If so, this is costing them money because they are going out of Network for care.
+8. Do they already have a long-term relationship with a physician, and does the physician participate in their plan?
+If so, this is costing them money because they are going out of the Network for care.

 UNDERSTANDING WHY IT IS SO IMPORTANT NOT TO MISS ANY OF THE MEDICARE DEADLINES!

-Medicare has specific enrollment periods that must be adhered to, and if any Medicare beneficiary misses these deadlines without qualifying for a special enrollment period and without creditable coverage, they may face permanent late enrollment penalties.
+Medicare has specific enrollment periods that must be met.
+If a Medicare beneficiary misses these deadlines without qualifying for a special enrollment period and without creditable coverage, they may face permanent late enrollment penalties.

 Enrolling on time also allows your elderly parents access to preventive services, screenings, and vaccinations at no cost.
 Delaying enrollment could leave your aging parent without health insurance, exposing you to potentially high medical costs and creating further health issues.

-During your initial enrollment period (IEP) for Medicare, everyone has a one-time guaranteed acceptance into Medicare Supplement (Medigap) policies, regardless of pre-existing conditions.
+During your initial enrollment period (IEP) for Medicare, everyone is guaranteed one-time acceptance into Medicare Supplement (Medigap) policies, regardless of pre-existing conditions.
 If you miss this period, you might face more stringent medical underwriting requirements and could be denied coverage or charged higher premiums.

 Some Medicare plans, like Medicare Advantage and Medicare Part D Prescription Drug plans, have specific annual enrollment periods.
 If your aging parents miss these periods, they might have to wait until the next enrollment period to make changes or enroll in a different plan.